-The CEO is entitled to an annual fixed salary of TSEK 2,985 and pension benefits in accordance with Karnov's prevailing pension policy.
+The CEO is entitled to an annual fixed salary of TSEK 6,840 and pension benefits in accordance with Karnov's prevailing pension policy.
 Provided that certain financial targets set by the Board of Directors are met, the CEO may also receive a bonus.
-The target bonus is an amount corresponding to 50 percent of the annual fixed salary.
+The target bonus is an amount corresponding to 100 percent of the annual fixed salary.
 Pursuant to the current guidelines for remuneration to the senior executives, the bonus shall not exceed 100 percent of the fixed annual salary.
 For the CEO, a notice period of 12 months applies in case of termination by Karnov and 6 months in case of termination by the CEO.
-For the other senior executives, the notice period is up to nine (9) months in case of termination by the senior executive.
+For the other senior executives, the notice period is up to twelve (12) months in case of termination by Karnov and up to six (6) months in case of termination by the senior executive.